You can't trust everything you hear, read, or see — even if it comes from people you generally trust or admire.

 You can put off bucket-list travel plans until retirement

-By the time they were finally ready to see the world, COVID-19, inflation, war, and other truly unforeseeable events put the ability to travel on hold indefinitely.
+By the time they were finally ready to see the world, any range of unforeseeable events could put the ability to travel on hold indefinitely.
+So find ways to save money on travel now and start checking off that bucket list.

 You should delay taking Social Security benefits until you're 70